wragge/closed-glams-covid19/index.md

 * 17 March 2020 – All programs and events cancelled.
 [More info...](https://www.bayside.vic.gov.au/whats-bayside-libraries)

+### Buloke Shire Council Libraries

+* 17 March 2020 – Library Services have been suspended.
+Tyrrell College and Birchip P12 will continue to operate School library services only.
+[More info...](https://www.buloke.vic.gov.au/coronavirus-covid-19-health-alert)

 ### Casey Cardinia Libraries

 * 16 March 2020 – Branches remain open, but library programs, events and outreach services have been suspended.
 [More info...](https://www.cclc.vic.gov.au/change-in-library-services-due-to-coronavirus-covid-19-pandemic/)